jrosen48/utk-homepage/content/about.md

 Koehler, M. J., Rosenberg, J. M., Greenhalgh, S., Zellner, A. L., & Mishra, P. (2014, March).
 Analyzing students’ portfolios for the development of TPACK.
 In J. Voogt (Chair), *Artifacts demonstrating teachers’ technology integration competencies*.
 Symposium presented at the meeting of the Society for Information Technology and Teacher Education, Jacksonville, FL.

+### Invited Talks

+Rosenberg, J. M. (February, 2019). *Making sense of recent advances in the Technological Pedagogical Content Knowledge framework*.
+English International Congress at the Universidad Tecnical de Norte, Ibarra, Ecuador.

+Rosenberg, J. M. (March, 2016). *An introduction to R for programming and statistical analysis in education*.
+Georgia Southern University College of Education, Statesboro, GA.

 ### Other Presentations

 Camponovo, M., Lawson, M. A., & Rosenberg, M. J. (July, 2019).
 Integrating geospatial tech with math and science pre-service teachers.
 2019 Education Summit @ ESRI UC.
 San Diego, CA.